OpenDreamKit/OpenDreamKit.github.io/meetings/2016-01-25-DKS/SteeringCommittee/ProgressReports/Oxford.md

 ## Achievements II

 -   [D7.1: The flow of code and patches in open source projects](https://github.com/OpenDreamKit/OpenDreamKit/issues/148)
     -   preparations (admin, etc) for an experiment to be held in Summer 2016 (10-12 students coding in a Sage summer project)

--   [D6.?, D7.?: Database of strongly regular graphs]
+-   D6.?, D7.?: Database of strongly regular graphs
     -   did a lot of Sage coding to implement constrictions cited in [the database](http://www.win.tue.nl/~aeb/graphs/srg/srgtab.html)
     -   Completed and submitted [preprint](http://arxiv.org/abs/1601.00181)

-    -   interesting experiences with bugs and wrong constructions in the literature, perhaps to be analysed in some way.
+    -   interesting experiences with bugs and wrong constructions in the literature (to be analysed in some way?)

 ---
 ## Main upcoming tasks and deliverables